SiliconLabs/peripheral_examples/series1/core/dsp_lib_fft/readme.txt

 dsp_lib_fft

-This example is compatible with all boards using cortex M4 cores.
-This includes Pearl, Blue, Flex, Mighty, and Giant 11 Gecko boards.

 This project demonstrates performing windowing and FFT on a time domain signal using the ARM CMSIS DSP_lib.
 A test 10kHz cosine is used for time domain data.
 The signal is first windowed by a hamming window function.
 This prevents